AMReX-Fluids/AMReX-Hydro/Docs/source/Schemes.rst

 Domain boundary conditions affect the computation of these pre- and post-MAC states in the same way for all advection methods, and this is described in the :ref:`bcs` section.
+All schemes also use the same routines to construct fluxes and then the convective term.

 Next, we provide notation, and then detail the available advection schemes in EB-regular, as well as EB-aware form when available.